Ca-moes/SDLE_P2/README.md

 Gun Stores its data in the [browser Local Storage](https://ui.vision/howto/view-local-storage), in the file specified in the Gun constructor.

 This data can be passed to `./src/Assets/gun_data.json` before a commit to share the state of a node.
 To retrive the state, this data needs to be copied manually into the browser Local Storage.

+## Running

+Run relay server with `npm run server [port]`.
+The port is not necessary, defaulting to 8765 if not present.